dginst/dginst.github.io/_posts/2020-10-31-the-digital-rush.md

 newsfeed: true
 ---

-THE DIGITAL RUSH presents a proper representation of the bitcoin idea: cypherpunk roots, technological choices, monetary impact, and cultural relevance.
-Aimed at a non-technical audience, the documentary emphasizes the emergence of bitcoin as digital gold.
+THE DIGITAL RUSH presents a proper representation of the Bitcoin idea: cypherpunk roots, technological choices, monetary impact, and cultural relevance.
+Aimed at a non-technical audience, the documentary emphasizes the emergence of Bitcoin as digital gold.

 THE DIGITAL RUSH is a short documentary by [**Paolo Aralla**](https://www.linkedin.com/in/arallapaolo/) and [**Ferdinando M. Ametrano**](https://ametrano.net/), with interviews to **Adam Back**, **Andreas Antonopoulos**, **Nicolas Bacca**, **Jonathan Chester**, **Eric Lombrozo**, **Olaoluwa Osuntokun**, **Jimmy Song**, **Peter Todd**, **Thomas Voegtlin**, and **Aaron van Wirdum**.
 Cameos of **Milton Friedman** and **Friedrich Hayek** are included too!